Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_5_feedback.md

-# Week 2, Day 1 feedback
+# Week 1, Day 5 feedback

 For each outcome objective listed below, please respond “yes”, “somewhat”, or “no”.

-1. I understand how different types of edition design can facilitate different types of research
+1. I know what the HTML behind a web page looks like.
-1. I understand how markup can make implicit features of my data explicit and machine-actionable
+2. I understand how CSS interacts with HTML to format a web page.
-1. I understand the relationships among abstract model, markup syntax, and markup semantics
+3. I know how JavaScript interacts with HTML to respond to user actions, such as clicks.
-1. I am able to think about the development of a digital edition as a computational pipeline
+4. I know what Markdown is, and why it might be useful.
-1. I understand how plain text and XML represent (perhaps well, perhaps not as well) the information that inheres in my documents
+5. I understand what Pandoc does, and why it might be useful.

 Please feel free to add notes, explanations, or elaborations to any individual topic, or to the day as a whole.
+You can email your response to Kaylen at [kaylensanders@pitt.edu](mailto:kaylensanders@pitt.edu) with the subject heading “Week 1, Day 5 feedback”.